sanger-tol/variantcalling/docs/usage.md

 ### Full samplesheet

 A final samplesheet file consisting of both BAM or CRAM will look like this.
-Currently this pipeline only support Pacbio data type.
+Currently this pipeline only supports Pacbio aligned data.

 ```console
 sample,datatype,datafile,indexfile